-Figure 14.
-Capture Zones for the Arrow Canyon wells. red = 6 mos orange = 2 yrs yellow = 5 yrs blue = 10 yrs Note: Grids shown on maps are latitude and longitude
+Figure 14a.
+Capture Zones for the MX-6 and Logandale wells. red = 6 mos orange = 2 yrs yellow = 5 yrs blue = 10 yrs

 Zone 2 - Active Management Zone - These zones correspond with the 2-year capture zone for each well.
 These zones require management strategies that are protective but not as stringent as those for Zone 1.
 Certain types of activities should be prohibited within these zones including high-risk automotive, industrial, and commercial operations, and municipal waste disposal, animal feedlots, manure spreading areas, and fuel storage.